BoevaLab/CanSig/docs/pipeline-advanced.rst

 This module is deactivated by default.
 There are two main ways to run this analysis: the first assumes that you are using a data object that has been obtained using our preprocessing module (see :ref:`preprocessing`), the second can be run if provided with a external discretized CNV calling, even if the data object has not been obtained through our preprocessing module.

 .. note::

-   the data provided for the tutorial has been processed using our preprocessing module, and can be thus used for differential CNV analysis assuming so.
+   The data provided for the tutorial has been processed using our preprocessing module, and can be thus used for differential CNV analysis assuming so.

 Differential CNV analysis for data preprocessed with our module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^